-In 1959 the government persuaded the Colevilles to begin work on a vast new steelworks, which was to become Ravenscraig, occupying much of the land to the north east of Motherwell.
-By 1961, 1.2 million tonnes of iron was emerging from Ravenscraig's blast furnaces: more than the total production of Scotland's industry in the 1800s.
+In 1959 the government persuaded the Colevilles to begin work on a vast new steelworks, which was to become Ravenscraig, occupying much of the land to the north-east of Motherwell.
+By 1961, 1.2 million tonnes of iron was emerging from Ravenscraig's blast furnaces each year: more than the total production of Scotland's industry in the 1800s.
 After nationalisation of the industry, the British Steel Corporation raised production of the blast furnaces further, producing 3 million tonnes each year from the early 1970s.
 By the mid 1970s employment in BSC's various plants on the east side of Motherwell reached 13,000 people.

 The 1980s brought catastrophic decline.
 The steel strike of 1980 lost BSC important markets, and this was followed by the closure of the Linwood car factory in 1981 and the Bathgate truck factory in 1986, both very important customers.
 By 1989 Ravenscraig employed just 3,200 people.
 Worse was to follow.
 400 years of Scottish ironmaking came to a close on 24 June 1992, when Ravenscraig closed: the iconic gasholder bearing the Ravenscraig name was demolished in July 1996.
-Today only the Dalzell Plate Mill remains of Motherwell's once thriving iron and steel industry, employing several hundred people rolling steel brought by train from Middlesbrough into plate steel of various shapes and sizes: and even this was mothballed for a time.
+Today only the Dalzell Plate Mill remains of Motherwell's once thriving iron and steel industry, rolling steel brought by train from Middlesbrough into plate steel of various shapes and sizes: and even this was mothballed for a time.